beginning of content

 Key facts

-• You can have diabetes even without experiencing any symptoms.
+• You can have type 2 diabetes without having any symptoms.

-• High blood sugar levels can cause health problems over time.
+• High blood glucose levels can cause health problems over time.

-Diabetes is usually tested by using a blood glucose test.
-Normally, a blood sample is taken from your vein and sent to a pathology lab for analysis.
+For all blood glucose tests, a blood sample is taken from one of your veins.
+It’s then sent to a pathology lab for analysis.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-If you have a Medicare card and your doctor orders the diabetes test for you, the test is usually bulk billed.
-That means there are no out-of-pocket or additional costs to you.
+If you have a Medicare card and your doctor orders diabetes screening tests, the test is usually bulk billed.
+That means there are no additional costs to you (out-of-pocket costs).

-It’s always a good idea to ask the pathology lab about any out-of-pocket or additional costs when you book your appointment.
+It’s always a good idea to ask the pathology lab about any additional costs before you have a blood test.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.